-If they're customers that you can't avoid, stay cordial and friendly but don't get sucked into a deeper relationship.
+If they're customers who you can't avoid, stay cordial and friendly but don't get sucked into a deeper relationship.

-If you're online, don't read the comments sections on political blogs or anywhere else that people vent anonymously.
+If you're online, don't read the comments sections on political blogs or anywhere else where people vent anonymously.
 That's like drinking from a sewer.

 2. Don't go Pollyanna on them.

 When you must deal with negative people, the worst thing you can do is get all bright-eyed and bushy-tailed.

 Your display of positivity won't cheer them up.
 Quite the contrary.
 They'll see it as a challenge and amp up their negativity to compensate.